HyunjoJeong/ProjectTemplate/README.md

 - WhaToDo is an EXTREMELY user-friendly ToDo App.
 - WhaToDo supports a VERY variety of features
-- -> Group ToDo, Schedule Automation (w D-day!), Easy Customizing and etc.
+- -> Group Todo, Schedule Automation (w D-day!), Easy Customizing and etc.

 ## Conventions